chef-boneyard/chef-web-docs-2016/includes_delivery/includes_delivery_projects_add_with_webui.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-To add a project using the |chef delivery| web user interface:
+To add a project using the |chef delivery| web UI:

 #.
 Log into the |chef delivery| web UI as user with **Admin** role.
 #.
 Click the plus sign (**+**) next to **Add a New Project**.